Home / Resume / Construction / Carpenter Resume

 After

-Framed 15 single-family homes (1,400 to 3,600 sq ft) over 14 months, completing each structure within 15-day timelines and passing all framing inspections on the first attempt.
+Framed 15 single-family homes (1,400 to 3,600 sq ft) from blueprints over 14 months, setting roof truss systems and passing every framing inspection on the first attempt.

 Before